Ackintya/wec-rec-blockchain-assignment/README.md

 ## wec-rec-blockchain-assignment

-This is a game of coin flip betweeen two participants.
+The code for this is written and tested on Remix IDE and written in solidity language This is a game of coin flip betweeen two participants.

 There is an oracle/judge who decides the results and is responsible for prize/bet distribution.